Brian-FullStack/dev_pool/README.md

 ## Images
 The only image used in development of this site is a placeholder image which is put in place when users choose not to upload an image/logo of the asset that they are sharing.
 I created this placeholder image using [Canva](https://www.canva.com/)
 ![Placeholder Image](static/images/DP_image_placeholder_black.png)

+# Features

+## Common Features
+- ### Responsive Navigation
+    - Displayed across all pages directs users through the site.
+    - Displays different links depending on users being signed in or not.

+## Feature 1 - Home Page
+- The Home Page is where first time users can register a new account and learn more about the site.
+- For returning users the Home page provides a link to sign in and create new assets.
+- Both registerd and unregistered users have access to the explore section and can view all assets.

+## Feature 2 - Explore Section
+- The Explore section is the main section on the site where users get to search and explore all the assets shared by the Dev Pool community.
+- Search Box where users can search for specific assets by category, name or key words.
+- Registered Users will see the option to Add New Asset beside or under the search box.
+- Each asset is displayed in a card.
+All cards are consistant in their layout.
+Displaying the Category, an Image, Name, Link and the option to reveal the description along with when and who the asset was added by.
+- Users who have added assets will also see a button to edit their card in the top right corner.

+## Feature 3 - Sign In / Register
+- Both of these pages offer a form for users to complete and once completed successfully will redirect them to their Profile Page.

+## Feature 4 - Profile Page
+- This is the first page wusers see when they are signed in.
+- If the user is newly registered or has not yet added any asset to the dev pool then they will have the option to Add New Asset.
+- If users have already added assets, they will be shown how many they have added and will see all their assets listed below.

+## Feature 5 - Create Asset
+- Users who want to share a new asset to the dev pool will be redirected to this form.
+- This is simply a form for users to fill out and add relevant information about the asset such as:
+    - Name
+    - Category
+    - Description
+    - Site URL
+    - Date Added
+    - Site Image

+## Feature 6 - Manage Categories (Admin Only)
+- From this page admin can Add, Edit and Delete categories from the dev pool.